One of the first things every ukulele player needs to learn is how to tune a ukulele correctly.

 It is the most convenient of all the tuning methods and is an excellent backup in case we forget to bring an electronic tuner.

-Another great advantage of tuning applications is that they work with other instruments, including the guitar, bass, mandoline, and more.
+Another great advantage of tuning applications is that they work with other instruments, you can use them for guitar or bass guitar tuning, as well as mandoline, and more.

 Here are some highly recommended ukulele tuner apps that are useful for ukulele tuning.

 You can get this free tuner app on the Google App Store.
 This tuning app is dedicated specifically for ukes.
 It allows for chromatic and fine-tuning and comes with alternate ukulele tunings.